 Debugging a memory corruption and logic errors with LiveRecorder

-LiveRecorder is an innovative tool which really eases the debugging process.
+LiveRecorder is an innovative tool which really eases the debugging process and elevates productivity.

 Ajit Kumar Rajak, Senior Software Engineer at Juniper Networks